technetos/uPackage/README.md

     The build_routine class is used orchestrate the configure, make, make install process for a source.
 #####package config
     `package_config.cpp` `package_config.h`
-    The package_config class is used to parse the ubuild for a package.
+    The package_config functions are used to parse the ubuild for a package.